abo-abo/auto-yasnippet/README.md

 const Point<3> curl(grad[~2][~1] - grad[~1][~2],
 ```

-Select the region between the paren and the comma and call `aya-create'.
+Select the region between the paren and the comma and call `aya-create`.
 You can easily obtain the final code:

 ```c++